 Post mastectomy radiotherapy (PMRT) improves both locoregional control and overall survival in patients with locally advanced breast cancer.
 This has been demonstrated in both pre and postmenopausal women.

-For women with triple-negative early stage breast cancer, the use of adjuvant radiation therapy has been found to be favourable.rr
+For women with triple-negative (ER, PR and HER2) early stage breast cancer, the use of adjuvant radiation therapy has been found to be favourable.rr

 Wang et al. 2011 r randomised 681 patients with triple negative, stage I-II breast cancer after mastectomy to receive adjuvant chemotherapy +/- adjuvant radiotherapy.
 After a median follow up of 86.5 months, five-year recurrence free survival rates were 88.3% for adjuvant chemotherapy plus radiation and 74.6% for adjuvant chemotherapy alone with a significant difference between the two groups (HR 0.77 [95% CI 0.72, 0.98]; P = 0.02).
 Five year overall survival significantly improved in adjuvant chemotherapy plus radiation group compared with chemotherapy alone (90.4% and 78.7%) (HR 0.79 [95% CI 0.74, 0.97]; P = 0.03) with no significant toxicity reported.

 Hypofractionation for PMRT